andrewheekin/obsidian-create-note-list/README.md

 ### "Create NoteList: List Folders"
 This command creates a bulleted list of all folder notes in the current note's parent folder.
 The list is sorted according to the settings.

+### "Create NoteList: List Files and Folders"
+This command creates a bulleted list of all notes and folder notes in the current note's parent folder.
+The list is sorted according to the settings.

 ## Settings
 #### "Sort Order"
 - Options: Ascending (A-Z) or Descending (Z-A)